Touché Amoré: Parting the Sea Between Brightness and Me (2010–2012)

-Touché Amoré's second studio album, Parting the Sea Between Brightness and Me was released on June 7, 2011, through independent record label Deathwish Inc. The band worked with producer and engineer Ed Rose at his Black Lodge Recording Studio in Eudora, Kansas.
-Bolm considers the album lyrically to center around the deterioration of relationships and finding comfort in the distance from home while touring, also saying "it [the album] became relative to everything that was going on at that moment."
-The album received praise from multiple reviewers, as well as being placed Number 6 on Rock Sound's annual "Album of the Year" chart at the end of 2011.
-Immediate promotion for the album's release in Europe lead to being the main support band for La Dispute with Norwegian hardcore punk band Death Is Not Glamorous also supporting.
-The tour started July 27, 2011, and finishing August 12 and coincided with both La Dispute's and Touché Amoré's appearances at Hevy Festival in the United Kingdom, Fluff fest in Czech Republic and Ieperfest in Belgium.
+Touché Amoré's second studio album, Parting the Sea Between Brightness and Me, was released on June 7, 2011, through independent record label Deathwish Inc. The band worked with producer and engineer Ed Rose at his Black Lodge Recording Studio in Eudora, Kansas.
+Bolm considers the album lyrically centered around the deterioration of relationships and finding comfort in the distance from home while touring, also saying "It [the album] became relative to everything that was going on at that moment."
+The album received praise from multiple reviewers, as well as being placed #6 on Rock Sound's annual "Album of the Year" chart at the end of 2011.
+Immediate promotion for the album's release in Europe lead to being the main support band for La Dispute, with Norwegian hardcore punk band Death Is Not Glamorous also supporting.
+The tour started July 27, 2011 and finished August 12, coinciding with both La Dispute's and Touché Amoré's appearances at Hevy Festival in the United Kingdom, Fluff fest in Czech Republic, and Ieperfest in Belgium.

-Across late February and March 2012 Touché Amoré toured with Pianos Become the Teeth and Basement.
-The United Kingdom tour features Basement supporting Touché Amoré for half the tour while Pianos Become the Teeth supported the other half.
-In between the headlined February and March date, the band support Rise Against and Architects in a European tour.
-In May 2012 Touché Amoré recorded and a released a live extended play called Live on BBC Radio 1.
-The EP contains four recorded tracks and features Jordan Dreyer of La Dispute as guest vocals on one of the tracks.
+Across late February and March 2012, Touché Amoré toured the United Kingdom with Pianos Become the Teeth and Basement.
+This tour featured Basement supporting Touché Amoré for the first half of the tour, while Pianos Become the Teeth supported the latter half.
+In between the headlined February and March dates, the band supported Rise Against and Architects in a European tour.
+In May 2012, Touché Amoré recorded and a released a live extended play called Live on BBC Radio 1.
+The EP contains four recorded tracks and features Jordan Dreyer of La Dispute as guest vocals on one of the songs.

 The band toured in support of Circa Survive in late 2012, and toured Europe and the UK with Converge in November/December 2012.